 2017 Glenn Robinson NCAA DIII National Coach of the Year

-Prior to this season, App helped guide the Ephs to the 2018 NESCAC CHAMPIONSHIP, 2nd Round of the 2018 NCAA Tournament, and a place in the 2017 DIII FINAL FOUR, the 8th trip to the Final Four in program history.
+App helped guide the Ephs to the 2018 NESCAC Championship, 2nd Round of the 2018 NCAA Tournament, and a place in the 2017 DIII Final Four, the 8th trip to the Final Four in program history.

 Before taking the reins of the Williams program, App was an assistant at the United States Military Academy under Army head men's basketball coach Zach Spiker.
 He played a key role in the Black Knights posting their first winning record in 28 years and winning eight Patriot League games for the first time (2012-13).
 That team also set records for points scored, assists, and blocked shots.